4dsystems/ViSi-Genie-Particle-Library/README.md

 ViSi-Genie-Particle-Library - NEW VERSION - Updated 26-JAN-2016
 ==============================================================

-Particle Proton Library for 4D Systems ViSi-Genie Environment
+Particle Photon Library for 4D Systems ViSi-Genie Environment

 This library now supports support for neagative numbers, unsigned longs, unsigned integers with the WriteStr function.
 This library now features enhanced String Writing capability, no longer is a character Array the only viable option.
 This library recently included support for the new Workshop4 PRO features.
-This library recently added support for 2+ displays connected to a single Particle Proton, and adds a new Demo to illustrate how that is achieved.
+This library recently added support for 2+ displays connected to a single Particle Photon, and adds a new Demo to illustrate how that is achieved.

 ## Information

-This library provides high level functions for the Particle Proton, to ease communication with 4D Systems modules when using the module configured with ViSi-Genie.
+This library provides high level functions for the Particle Photon, to ease communication with 4D Systems modules when using the module configured with ViSi-Genie.
-This library is a version of 4D Systems ViSi-Genie-Arduino library (genieArduino) adapted for the Spark/Proton.
+This library is a version of 4D Systems ViSi-Genie-Arduino library (genieArduino) adapted for the Spark/Photon.
 The library is designed to use any (hardware) Serial port.
 On the Spark, this would be Serial1 or Serial2.
 Workshop4 PRO adds additional features to ViSi-Genie, allowing the User to write 4DGL code which can be executed at will from ViSi-Genie, enabling many advanced features not previously possible.
 Please refer to the 4D Systems website, namingly the Workshop 4 Product Page, for documentation regarding Workshop 4, and its environments.